 Carrot Cake and Zucchini Bread, meet your cousin Green Tomato Cake.

-Gluten-free Green Tomato Cake is so delicious and one of my favorites!
+Green Tomato Cake is so delicious and one of my favorites!
 What are you going do with all those end of the season tomatoes that are still green and not turning red?
 This is a simple solution.
-This cake is delicious, on the healthier side because it has vegetables in it (wink wink) and it’s gluten-free.
+This cake is delicious, on the healthier side because it has vegetables in it (wink wink) and it can easily be made gluten-free.

 The Amazing Cream Cheese Icing is absolutely delicious and the icing is what truly makes any cake right?
 You can also use simple powdered sugar or a glaze on top if you don’t want to go with a heavier icing.